The FCC would like to express its solidarity with all journalists in Afghanistan who work heroically, risking their lives on a daily basis.

 We call on Aung San Suu Kyi and her civilian government to act to defend press freedom which is under serious assault as the country undertakes its transition to democracy.

 The Human Rights Press Awards are run by the FCC, Amnesty International Hong Kong, and the Hong Kong Journalists Association.
-The 23rd annual awards were held on May 16, 2019, in a ceremony at the FCC.
-See this year’s winners.
+The 24th annual awards will be held on May 6, 2020, in a ceremony at the FCC.
+See last year’s winners.